HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/traditional_deployment/cluster_consideration/clus_maint.md

     If you do not use horizontal scaling in your environment, any fix that requires restarting equipment results in a temporary outage for your users.
 Existing 24x7 installation procedures do not apply to these environments.

 !!! important
     You do not have to remove the node from the cluster when you apply fixes.
-If you do remove a node, you might be unable to add the node back to the cluster.
+If you remove a node, you might be unable to add the node back to the cluster.

 ## Minor fixes